Support and Integration Fund

 We would expect all grant recipients to work closely with the Valley of Sanctuary to ensure local projects and organisations support the Valley of Sanctuary vision.

 Calderdale Valley of Sanctuary has been launched as part of the City of Sanctuary movement, which is a committed to building a culture of hospitality and welcome, especially for refugees seeking sanctuary from war and persecution.
 These local groups from boroughs, towns and cities across the UK and Ireland work to create a culture of welcome across every sphere of society.
 Calderdale Valley of Sanctuary creates opportunities for relationships between local people and those seeking sanctuary, leading to greater understanding and support from the host community.
 A large part of the work is to ask organisations to sign a pledge supporting Calderdale Valley of Sanctuary and do something practical.
 This could be a number of things:

 - inviting someone from St. Augustine’s Centre to talk to your staff; myth busting and offering a real insight into what life is like for people seeking sanctuary

-- working proactively to ensure asylum seekers and refugees can access your services with minimal barriers
+- working proactively to ensure refugees and new migrants can access your services with minimal barriers

-- finding opportunities for asylum seekers and refugees to volunteer within your organisation, or get involved with your work in other ways
+- finding opportunities for refugees and new migrants to volunteer within your organisation, or get involved with your work in other ways

 - offering work placements or apprenticeships to refugees